-For a terminal that supports inter-band Carrier Aggregation (CA) with UL MIMO or Tx diversity operation, the requirements are targeted for FWA form factor in current version of specification.

 A terminal which supports intra-band contiguous UL CA with UL MIMO shall meet the corresponding requirements in suffix H with all UL CCs with UL MIMO.

 A terminal which supports inter-band UL CA with UL MIMO shall meet the corresponding requirements in suffix H with all UL CCs with UL MIMO for the frequency band(s) said to be with UL MIMO.